RemixVSL/iomemory-vsl/README.md

 cards.
 It comes with no warranty, it may cause DATA LOSS or CORRUPTION.
 Therefore it is NOT meant for production use, just for testing purposes.

+## Current version
+At the moment there is a lot of code redesign ongoing.
+You can find the bleeding edge development in the next_generation branch.
+Despite its name it is more mature than the master.
+Especially it fixes several known bugs:
+- silent IO drops
+- crashes during driver unload
+- SCSI queue settings
+- BIO status handling

 ## Background
 Driver support for FusionIO cards has been lagging behind kernel releases, effectively making the cards an expensive paperweight